openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-The last example is not very common but is used sometimes to define the life of a variable inside a function.
+The last example is not very common but is used sometimes to define the life of a variable inside of a function.
 This occurs mostly when that variable is an object that holds resources and we want to only hold them for a specific duration.

-The life of a variable is called `scope`.
+The life of a variable is called its `scope`.

-Apart from creating variables inside functions, we can also create variables in the class declaration in our .h like:
+Apart from creating variables inside functions, we can also create variables in the class declaration in our `.h` file like:

 ```cpp
 class Ball{